aschrdr/higher_order_network_structure_inference/README.md

 # Higher-order Network Structure Inference

-GitHub repo for the paper "Higher-Order Network Structure Inference".
+GitHub repository for the paper "Higher-Order Network Structure Inference".

 The code is written in Python and can be found in the folder Code; the functions needed to run the algorithm are in the file functions_for_analysis.ipynb.
 The algorithm itself can be run in the file example.ipynb (the path to Gurobi optimizer is needed).
-The homology information is included in the Data folder.
+The data used in the example are currently not available in the repository.

 Full citation: